Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs: Findings

 To test our third hypothesis (H3: There will be associations between perception variables, including explicit user preference, and reliance), we analyzed the relationship between user reliance and our four perception variables, as well as users' preferred agent.

 Using Pearson correlation coefficients, we observed significant, albeit weak, correlations between reliance and perception variables for both AAE and Queer slang participants, as shown in Table~\ref{tab:rq3aaecorrelation} and Table~\ref{tab:rq3queercorrelation}.
 These results support our hypothesis (H3), demonstrating that perception variables such as trust, satisfaction, lack of frustration and social presence are related to reliance on the sociolect LLM.
-We also confirm our hypothesis that user's have an increased reliance on the LLM agent they explicitly preferred than the reliance on the agent that participants dispreferred.
+We also confirm our hypothesis that users have an increased reliance on the LLM agent they explicitly preferred than the reliance on the agent that participants dispreferred.

-For AAE participants, trust, satisfaction, and lack of frustration significantly correlated with reliance on both the sociolect and SAE agents, with the strongest correlation observed for satisfaction ($r=0.288$, Table~\ref{tab:rq3aaecorrelation}) for AAE reliance and for SAE reliance ($r=0.377$, Table~\ref{tab:rq3aaecorrelation}).
-Social presence was also significantly correlated with reliance on the AAE agent ($r=0.188$ Table~\ref{tab:rq3aaecorrelation}) but not with the SAE agent, suggesting that sociolect alignment slightly enhances the perception of social presence in this context.
+For AAE participants, trust, satisfaction, and lack of frustration significantly correlated with reliance on both the AAELM and SAELM, with the strongest correlation observed for satisfaction ($r=0.288$, Table~\ref{tab:rq3aaecorrelation}) for AAE reliance and for SAE reliance ($r=0.377$, Table~\ref{tab:rq3aaecorrelation}).
+Social presence was also significantly correlated with reliance on the AAELM ($r=0.188$, Table~\ref{tab:rq3aaecorrelation}) but not with the SAELM, suggesting that sociolect alignment slightly enhances the perception of social presence in this context.

 For Queer slang participants, the correlations were slightly stronger overall.
-Trust, social presence, and satisfaction all significantly correlated with reliance on both the sociolect and SAE agents, with satisfaction showing the highest correlation for both the sociolects ($r=0.438$; Table~\ref{tab:rq3queercorrelation}) and SAE agents ($r=0.441$; Table~\ref{tab:rq3queercorrelation}).
-Social presence correlated more strongly with reliance on the Queer slang agent ($r=0.264$; Table~\ref{tab:rq3queercorrelation}) than with the SAE agent ($r=0.133$; Table~\ref{tab:rq3queercorrelation}), further emphasizing the role of sociolect alignment in fostering a sense of engagement.
+Trust, social presence, and satisfaction all significantly correlated with reliance on both the QSLM and SAELM, with satisfaction showing the highest correlation for both the QSLM ($r=0.438$; Table~\ref{tab:rq3queercorrelation}) and SAELM ($r=0.441$; Table~\ref{tab:rq3queercorrelation}).
+Social presence correlated more strongly with reliance on the QSLM ($r=0.264$; Table~\ref{tab:rq3queercorrelation}) than with the SAELM ($r=0.133$; Table~\ref{tab:rq3queercorrelation}), further emphasizing the role of sociolect alignment in fostering a sense of engagement.

 We observed a significant increase in reliance on the LLM agent that users identified as their preferred choice.
 This was true for both AAE speakers ($p < .05, d=-0.204427$ ; Table~\ref{tab:rq3explicitpreference}) as well as Queer slang speakers ($p < .05, d=-0.207088$; Table~\ref{tab:rq3explicitpreference}).